 New Hampshire 2: Rep. Charlie Bass (R) vs. Ann McLane Kuster (D)

 Republican incumbent Charlie Bass lost to Ann McLane Kuster.
 Kuster had lost to Bass in the general election in 2010 but ran again, and outraised Bass.
 The Democrat far outspent her opponent on the airwaves even though the national Republican Party invested funds on behalf of Bass.

-Rep. Ann Marie Buerkle was elected in the Republican wave of 2010 and had to defend her seat Tuesday from the man she defeated.
+Rep. Ann Marie Buerkle was elected in the Republican wave of 2010 and lost on Tuesday to the man she defeated two years ago.
 Democrat Dan Maffei, a longtime Capitol Hill staffer, won this upstate New York district in 2008 after it had been in Republican hands for almost 30 years.
-He lost the seat to nurse and tea party favorite Buerkle in one of the closest House races that year.
-The two had been evenly matched in fundraising and TV ad spending.
+He lost the seat to nurse and tea party favorite Buerkle in one of the closest House races in 2010.
+The two had been evenly matched in fund-raising and TV ad spending.
 The district leans slight more Democratic.